vmsimone/password-generator/README.md

 # password-generator

-Minimalistic tool for generating strong passwords using a keyword and "secret number" Live version is here: https://vmsimone.github.io/password-generator/
+Minimalistic tool for generating strong passwords using a keyword and "secret number" <br>
+Live version is here: https://vmsimone.github.io/password-generator/